 If you did include it, the chances are that you have enabled the Power Saving Mode on your Apple Watch.

 Please check the watch app on your iPhone, and in the Workout setting, make sure to switch off Power Saving Mode.

-How to set up your Heart Rate Zone on the Apple Watch
+How to manually set up and target your Heart Rate Zone for exercise on the Apple Watch

 We explained earlier that your Heart Rate Zone depends on your max, calculated using the formula 220 – your age.

 Apple Watch allows users to edit and adjust the heart rate zone to their preference.
 Make changes in the Watch app > Workout app or on the watch via Settings > Workout > Heart Rate Zones.